PHenegan/discord-modbot/README.md

 This bot relies on these libraries to function, they're worth checking out!
 - [Serenity](https://github.com/serenity-rs/serenity) - A library for interacting with the Discord API from Rust
 - [Poise](https://github.com/serenity-rs/poise) - A library built around Serenity for making commands easily
+- [Shuttle](https://www.shuttle.rs) - A deployment platform for rust with a free tier for community developers